codingstill/dotnetcore-jwt-manager/Readme.md

 ## HMAC Algorithm

-For this you need a secret in store it in a string variable.
-Use a longer secret for better security
+For this you need a secret in a string variable.
+Longer secret is better

 ### Sign a JWT token
 ```cs